MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - For PowerShell, support to label files non-interactively by using the new PowerShell cmdlets, [Set-AIPAuthentication](/powershell/module/azureinformationprotection/set-aipauthentication) and [Clear-AIPAuthentication](/powershell/module/azureinformationprotection/clear-aipauthentication).
 For more information how to use these cmdlets, see the [PowerShell section](../rms-client/client-admin-guide-powershell.md#how-to-label-files-non-interactively-for-azure-information-protection) of the admin guide.

-- For the PowerShell cmdlets, [Set-AIPFileLabel](/powershell/module/azureinformationprotection/set-aipfilelabel) and [Set-AIPFileClassification](/powershell/module/azureinformationprotection/set-aipfileclassification), new parameters `-Owne`r and `-PreserveFileDetails`.
+- For the PowerShell cmdlets, [Set-AIPFileLabel](/powershell/module/azureinformationprotection/set-aipfilelabel) and [Set-AIPFileClassification](/powershell/module/azureinformationprotection/set-aipfileclassification), there are new parameters: **Owner** and **PreserveFileDetails**.
 These parameters let you specify an email address for the Owner custom property, and leave the date unchanged for documents that you label.

 **Fixes**: